Local solutions of General Relativity in the presence of the Trace Anomaly

 \section{Trace anomaly}

-The trace anomaly is a quantum effect at early universe, when we consider the contribute of (mass-less) matter fields.
-In the Standard Model of particle physics, almost a hundred among mass-less scalar fields, Dirac spinors and vectors are considered, and this number may be doubled if the Standard Model is embedded in a supersymmetric theory.
+The trace anomaly is a quantum effect present when we consider the contribution of (mass-less) matter fields.
+In the Standard Model of particle physics, almost a hundred among mass-less scalar fields, Dirac spinors, and vectors are considered, and this number may be doubled if the Standard Model is embedded in a supersymmetric theory.
 Moreover, the number of scalar fields may skyrocket up to $10^5$ if one considers axion-like particles coming from string compactification \cite{Arvanitaki:2009fg, March-Russell:2021zfq, Calza:2021czr}.
-Fields action in curved space-time is conformal invariant, but a renormalization must be introduced in order to cancel the divergences from the one-loop vacuum contributions.
+Fields action in curved space-time is conformal invariant, but a renormalization must be introduced to cancel the divergences from the one-loop vacuum contributions.
 As a consequence, the counter-terms necessary to avoid the poles of the divergences break the conformal invariance of the matter action itself.
-From a classical point of view, the trace of the energy momentum tensor in a conformally invariant theory vanishes, but after the renormalization procedure we get a non-zero trace of an anomalous energy momentum tensor, what is called quantum anomaly or trace anomaly \cite{an1, an2, an3, an4}.
+From a classical point of view, the trace of the energy-momentum tensor in a conformally invariant theory vanishes, but after the renormalization procedure we get a non-zero trace of an anomalous energy-momentum tensor, what is called quantum anomaly or trace anomaly \cite{an1, an2, an3, an4}.

 If we include the backreaction of the quantum fields to a curved space-time geometry in the field equations of GR we obtain